HIKARO-290/HIKARO-290/README.md

         <tr>
            <td style="width:70%; text-align:left;"> Used Technologies in This Project

 - HTML
 - CSS
 - PHP
 - JavaScript
 - Bootstrap
 - JQuery

+Next technologies to use in this project :

+- kotlin
+- Json

  </tr>